LaBrush/KUB/README.md

-the Kub by LabRush
+The Kub by LabRush
 ==================

 Welcome on the Kub, made by Nathan Rajonhson and Adrien Bocquet.
-Kub is a numeric work space we do for an hightschool project.
+Kub is a numeric work space we do for an highschool project.

 This document contains information on how to download, install, and start using the Kub.